 If possible, try to avoid plants that contain harsh chemicals, such as the ones found in commercial pesticides.
 This can negatively affect your composting process in many ways, so be sure to double check that you are placing only organic matter into your compost.

 For those who have a lot of material to compost, having more than one compost pile could be beneficial.
-A popular method for compost is often forming 3 piles of 3 X 3 feet because it is easier to maintain as well as turn.
+A popular method for compost is often forming 3 piles of 3x3 feet each because it is easier to maintain as well as turn.
 You can start by forming one pile first and then when it reaches 3 feet, you can start another one beside it.